 - Wellness Reimbursement: Employees may submit for up to $300 reimbursement at the end of every calendar year for qualifying wellness expenses.

-- Flexible Benefit Plans: Employees can elect to contribute to a Health Care or Dependent Care account on a pre-tax basis in accordance with IRS guidelines.
+- Flexible Spending Accounts: Employees can elect to contribute to a Health Care or Dependent Care account on a pre-tax basis in accordance with IRS guidelines.

 - A full-time employee can accrue up to 320 hours.

-- At the end of the calendar year, employees can elect to roll their PTO forward, receive a cash payout of up to 48 hours, or convert up to 96 hours to their long term sick bank.
+- At the end of the calendar year, employees can elect to roll their PTO forward or receive a cash payout of up to 48 hours.

 Wisconsin Retirement System

 The County’s retirement program is administered by the Department of Employee Trust Funds.
 Contribution rates vary with classification status: elected, protective service (certified law enforcement), and general employee.

 Retirement rates are subject to annual changes based upon the actions of the state of Wisconsin.
 To be eligible for participation in the Wisconsin Retirement System, employees must be scheduled to work a minimum of 1,200 hours per year in a bona fide County position.